 Dairies have two options for sourcing cows.
 They can raise heifer calves to maturity, or they can purchase mature cows.
 Once a cow or springer freshens (calves and begins producing milk), she can produce milk for approximately 305 days, with peak milk occurring during the first 100 days after calving.
-Average production is between 60-80 pounds per head per day and varies based on region, feed, breed and seasonal weather conditions.
+Average production is between 65-85 pounds per head per day and varies based on region, feed, breed and seasonal weather conditions.

 Tulare County in California, the Magic Valley of Idaho, and the Yakima Valley of Washington are the largest dairy hubs in the United States.
-In the Northwest, production tends to decrease in winter months as cows dedicate more energy to staying warm.
-The Southwest experiences increased expenses during the summer to keep cows cool and comfortable.
-Feed rations will change between different locations depending on the crops and water supply available.
-Higher-quality feed rations can increase production levels, as can cow breed.
+For dairies in cold climates, production tends to decrease in winter months as cows dedicate more energy to staying warm.
+On the other hand, dairies in warm climates experience increased expenses and decreased production during the summer to keep cows cool and comfortable.
+Feed rations vary by location depending on the crops and water supply available.
+Higher-quality feed rations can increase milk production levels, as can cow breed.
 Holsteins, for example, produce significantly higher milk quantities than Jerseys.